Some UAE firms plan to freeze hiring in coming months; here's why

 It's about crafting a compensation policy that's flexible — but also grounded in common sense

-While majority of UAE companies (63 per cent) are still planning to increase their headcount in the next 12 months, some will delay hiring or even freeze new recruitments, said a study released on Thursday.
+While the majority of UAE companies (63 per cent) are still planning to increase their headcount in the next 12 months, some will delay hiring or even freeze new recruitment, according to a study released on Thursday.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.